cc-archive/vocabulary-legacy/src/patterns/Quote/Quote.md

   },
   blue: {
     attribution: 'Siouxsie Sioux',
     quote: 'I love the ocean.
-I\'ve always liked the <b>blue</b>, so tranquil and peaceful and gliding.
+I\'ve always liked the blue, so tranquil and peaceful and gliding.
 And the fear of it.'
   },
   green: {
     attribution: 'Martin Luther',
-    quote: 'For in the true nature of things, if we rightly consider, every <b>green</b> tree is far more glorious than if it were made of gold and silver.'
+    quote: 'For in the true nature of things, if we rightly consider, every green tree is far more glorious than if it were made of gold and silver.'
   },
-  magenta: {
-    attribution: 'Joni Mitchell',
-    quote: 'I wanted <b>magenta</b> and turquoise and silver and gold.'
-  },
-  olive: {
-    attribution: 'Boris Johnson',
-    quote: 'My chances of being PM are about as good as the chances of finding Elvis on Mars, or my being reincarnated as an <b>olive</b>.'
-  },
   orange: {
     attribution: 'Vincent Van Gogh',
-    quote: 'There is no blue without yellow and without <b>orange</b>.'
+    quote: 'There is no blue without yellow and without orange.'
   },
-  purple: {
-    attribution: 'Alice Walker',
-    quote: 'I think it pisses God off if you walk by the color <b>purple</b> in a field somewhere and don\'t notice it.'
-  },
-  red: {
+  tomato: {
     attribution: 'Thomas Holcroft',
-    quote: 'Love and a <b>red</b> rose can\'t be hid.'
+    quote: 'Love and a red rose can\'t be hid.'
   },
-  sand: {
-    attribution: 'William Blake',
-    quote: ' To see a world in a grain of <b>sand</b> and heaven in a wild flower, hold infinity in the palm of your hand and eternity in an hour.'
-  },
-  yellow: {
+  gold: {
     attribution: 'Michy Batshuayi',
-    quote: 'I love black and <b>yellow</b>.
+    quote: 'I love black and yellow.
 Black and yellow is Batman; black and yellow is Spongebob!'
+  },
+  turquoise: {
+    attribution: 'Christian Dior',
+    quote: 'The tones of grey, pale turquoise and pink will prevail.'
   }
 }